Disclosure: As an Amazon Associate EssentialPicks earn from qualifying purchases.

 Both Huion and Xp Pen comes with a pre-included tablet stand in the box.

-The Huion comes with a very functional tablet stand that you can attach to the tablet.
-The stand allows you to place the tablet at any angle between 20° to 80°.
-It has a strong-hold and rubber pads on the feet which keeps the tablet stable.
+The Huion stand allows you to place the tablet at any angle between 20° to 80°.
+It has a strong-hold and rubber pads on the feet which keeps the tablet stable on smooth surfaces.

 The Xp Pen Artist 22R Pro comes with a redesigned stand that is pre-attached to the tablet.
 The stand has a large, easy to access lever to easily lock and unlock the tablet in the right position.
 This stand also gives you around the same adjustability ranging from 16° to 90°.

 There are large rubber pads on the stand as well as the tablet itself which firmly keeps the tablet in place along with protecting the bottom edge of the tablet.

 VESA Mount and support for third party stands

 Xp Pen Artist 22R Pro and Huion Kamvas Pro 22 Pro have a standard VESA mount at the back which can be used to mount them on a monitor arm for greater flexibility.
 The VESA mount on the Xp Pen tablet can be accessed by removing the preinstalled tablet stand.

 Connectivity and Ports

 - Huion Kamvas Pro 22: USB, Power, VGA, HDMI, Display Port